unnKoel/how-react-works/README.md

 - Context, ErrorBoundary and Suspense based on Stack

   How to find out the closest Context, ErrorBoundary and Suspense component, then apply them where nested components need.
 Introducing Stack to keep the relevant and closest Context, ErrorBoundary and Suspense on the top of Stack to access it in a simply way.

 ## reference

 - [[@babel/preset-env] useBuiltIns for libraries?](https://github.com/babel/babel/issues/7267)
 - [react18 parsing: The implementation of Automatic Batching](https://juejin.cn/post/7196313603426910269)

+## Q&A

+- An error occurs when jest's running which says `Error: You must provide the URL of lib/mappings.wasm by calling SourceMapConsumer.initialize`

+  As another workaround, export NODE_OPTIONS=--no-experimental-fetch should work